 The culture prevailing in my family, my village, and those schools and work places, played a central role in determining the direction of my journey and my attitude to education, work and politics.

-The bold items highlight key issues relating to geography, family, interests, identity (who am I?), culture and values.
+The bold items highlight key issues relating to geography, family, interests that help to identify who I am – my culture and values.
+What would you list in your own personal profile?

 Keep any notes you make as they may prove central to some other experiments to come.

-Such actions will have shaped my biases in 2020 and, consequently, the shape and form of this web site.
+Such actions from the mid-twentieth century will have strongly shaped my biases in 2020 and, consequently, the shape and form of this web site.
 You will need to take all that into account when reading what I am saying to you.
 Watching out for my assumptions may help you question or examine my advice and even your own assumptions.
 That, in turn, may help you to shape your own experiments more effectively.

 Can you locate any information or experience that helped you come to make that decision (for me, it was reading a particular story book)?
 How good were you at sticking with your choice bearing in mind many us may have wanted to be a train driver at some time, but few of us ending up doing this!
 For all the train drivers out there now, what’s the different story?!
 Can you jot down a number of influences that led you to your decision(s)?
 As you look back on it now, what do you make of the quality of your decision(s), and your line of thinking during those times?